 Other general tips include making sure that everything is typed and not leaving anything blank.
 If a question is not applicable to you, simply write “N/A” instead of leaving it blank.

-You should meticulously follow the instructions listed on the first page of the coop board application and provide all documentation requested.
-Supporting documents such as bank statements and pay-stubs should all match or add up to the numbers listed in your personal financial statement.
+You should meticulously follow the instructions listed on the first page of the coop board application and provide all documentation requested. it’s very important that the financial information you input on the application is consistent throughout.

 You should take the application very seriously and make sure there are no grammatical, spelling or other errors.
 You should include a table of contents and page dividers, the latter can simply consist of a blank page of a different color.
 You should print however many copies are required and obviously make sure they are collated.
 There will be a lot of paper when you’re finished, so make sure to wrap them with a rubber band or two before delivering them to the listing agent for review.